dfarrell07/wcbench/README.md

 CBench is a somewhat classic SDN controller benchmark tool.
 It blasts a controller with OpenFlow packet-in messages and counts the rate of flow mod messages returned.
 WCBench consumes CBench as a library, then builds a robust test automation, stats collection and stats analysis/graphing system around it.

-WCBench currently only supports the OpenDaylight SDN controller, but it would be fairly easy to add support for other controllers.
+WCBench currently only supports the Helium release of the OpenDaylight SDN controller, but it would be fairly easy to add support for other controllers.
 Community contributions are encouraged!

 ### Usage